Best Affordable States To Raise a Family in the U.S.

 5. Wyoming

-- Cost of living: Ranked 16th out of the 50 states
+- Cost of living: 2.5% below the national average

 - Great for: Fiscal stability, job opportunities, outdoor recreation, rodeos

-Wyoming has been a popular state to relocate to due to its affordability and beautiful outdoor features, but it’s also an ideal state to raise a family in.
-With the best short-term fiscal stability ranking in the entire country, Wyoming is home to a number of major industries such as agriculture and energy.
-The state is also one of the top coal producers in the country.
+Wyoming is a popular state to relocate to, not just for its affordability and beautiful outdoor landscapes, but also because it’s an ideal state for raising a family.
+With the best short-term fiscal stability ranking in the country, the Cowboy State is strong in a number of major industries including agriculture and energy.
+It’s also a top coal producer, adding to the economic foundation with a range of job opportunities.

 Top 3 Family-Friendly Cities in Wyoming